kmoy1/ML_Book/_build/html/_sources/Ch14/intro.md

 ## Neural Networks with 1 Hidden Layer

 Remember with our bias term, our inputs layer has $d+1$ units.
 Then, we have a **hidden layer** of perceptrons- again, accounting for the bias term, we have $m+1$ units.
 Finally, our output layer will have $k$ units- the number that $k$ represents is application-dependent.
+For example, if we want to classify digits, then we might want $k=10$ output units, where each output represents a posterior probability that the classification is a certain digit.

 Each layer's weights can be represented by a matrix with each row representing a node in the _next_ layer, and each column representing a node in the *current* layer.
 Therefore, for our first layer, we will have a $m \times (d + 1)$ sized matrix $V$, with each element representing a connection weight between nodes in the input layer and hidden layer.
 Similarly, the weight matrix connecting the hidden layer to the output layer has size $k \times (m+1)$.
 We will denote this matrix $W$.